A Joyful Noise: Dee Cole Strikes the Gong

 Dee continued by explaining that she could feel how compassionate her entire radiation team was at each of her daily appointments.
 On her last day of radiation therapy, the staff gathered to cheer and hug Dee as she hit the gong, signifying with that joyful noise, the end of radiation.

-Currently, Dee is enrolled in Livestrong, a 12-week program for cancer survivors at the Sussex YMCA in Rehoboth Beach.
+Dee then enrolled in Livestrong, a 12-week program for cancer survivors at the Sussex YMCA in Rehoboth Beach.

 While meeting with new friends twice a week, Dee has become part of a support group, and has enjoyed exercise classes and nutrition sessions.
 Ironically, Dee discovered Beebe’s Celebrate Excellent Care program through another Livestrong member, Bob Schnepfe, a cherished Beebe volunteer, cancer survivor, and co-founder of the Celebrate Excellent Care program at Beebe in 2015.